Love teak? So do we. It’s rare to find a type of wood that’s

 looks.
 It will help you spend less when

 it comes to boat maintenance in the long run.
-Support your teak and this
+Follow these steps to treat teak wood on your boat and this

 durable wood will reward you with many years of quality performance.
 Don’t